 At the Hawaii Youth Challenge Academy we focus on training our Cadets to be successful members of society through the use of an Eight Core Component frame work.
 The Eight Core Components of the intervention model focuses on the holistic development of the Cadet.
 Deliberate experiential learning and training at the Academy are, therefore, created with these Eight Core Components as their foundation.

 Cadets are trained to be Lifelong Learners.
 Classroom studies at the Academy are designed to enhance the Cadet’s education skills and instill a desire to continue learning.
 Academic classes are grounded on the High School Equivalency Test (HiSET) Curriculum.
-The five major disciplines: Language Arts -Reading, Language Arts- Writing, Mathematics, Sciences, Social Studies.
+The five major disciplines are: Language Arts -Reading, Language Arts- Writing, Mathematics, Sciences, Social Studies.
 The Adult Basic Education (TABE) norm test serves to evaluate educational performance and progress.

 Life Coping Skills